 Many people started receiving suspicious emails stating they “Made a test deposit to their Amazon Credit Builder.”
-It generated alarm among the entire community as they felt they were facing a big scam.
+It generated alarm among the entire community as they thought they were facing a big scam.

 Some customers were not even registered with Amazon Credit Builder or were customers of Synchrony Bank, a situation that caused even more concern.
 So what does the message mean?
 It was an error on the bank’s part.

 What happened, and why was this error caused?

 Synchrony Bank did not provide information on the reason for the message but confirmed that it was an internal error and had nothing to do with fraudulent activities.
 For its part, Amazon assured users that it had nothing to do with the message.

 Although the retailer did make the notification that it was aware of the situation and was investigating the root cause of the message.
 To all this, users asked if they should do anything with their mail, accounts, or credit cards.

 The answer to their questions from the issuing bank was that they should do nothing because it was simply an error.
 Shortly after that, it apologized for the unplanned email and assured people once again that no actions were required.

 In addition, Synchrony Bank sent an email to all its customers where it pointed out the following: